NevinAF/bga-ts-template/docs/tutorials/reversi.md

 	> See [stats.json](https://en.doc.boardgamearena.com/Game_statistics:_stats.json) for more information about the stats file for BGA games.

-2. Add the following to the `playDisc` function in your `yourgamename.action.php` file:
+2. Add the following to the `playDisc` function in your `yourgamename.game.php` file:

 	```php
 	function playDisc( int $x, int $y )